Degenerate processes killed at the boundary of a domain: Beyond diffusions

 \subsection{Acknowledgment}

 We thank Emmanuel Trelat for fruitful discussions and his suggestion to use reference \cite{rothschild1976}, in Lemma \ref{lem:hypocomp}.
 We thank Josef Hofbauer for his valuable suggestions on Lemma \ref{lem:attractor}.
-We also thank 3 anonymous referees for their careful reading and valuable suggestions to improve the first version of this paper.
-This research is supported by the Swiss National Foundation grant 200020 196999.
+We also thank 4 anonymous referees for their careful reading and valuable suggestions to improve this paper.
+This research is supported by the Swiss National Foundation grants 200020 196999 and 200020 219913.